redbrick/admin-training/static-webdesign/guide.md

 ## Why
 There are many [Problem with cms](http://blog.theinternets.be/the-problem-with-modern-content-management-systems/) some due to security others dues to infrastructure dependency, database or running a server
 Allows us to separate layout from content.
 Produces HTML which is easy to host ans share.

+## Dynamic vs static
+### Static Site
+A static site is one that does not change once the content is set.
+- plain old html site
+- redbrick

+### Dynamic Site
+A dynamic is one that is generated everytime you load it.
+- wordpress
+- facebook
+- twitter

 # Hugo
 Written in go, so runs on anything